Save

 when you subscribe to our newsletter!

 Returning to work after a prolonged absence is rarely straightforward.
-Whether you’ve stepped away due to stress or anxiety, experienced redundancy, faced bereavement, or taken a long-term career break to care for a loved one such as an elderly relative or a child with special needs the transition back into professional life can feel overwhelming.
+Whether you’ve stepped away due to stress or anxiety, experienced redundancy, faced bereavement, or taken a long-term career break to care for a loved one such as an elderly relative or a child with special needs, the transition BACK INTO WORK can feel overwhelming.
+Many individuals are now focusing on methods to ease their transition BACK INTO WORK.

 For many people in the UK, this period is marked by low confidence, disrupted sleep, mental fatigue, and emotional strain.
 While there is no single solution, a holistic approach that prioritises mental wellbeing, routine, and self-compassion can make a meaningful difference.
 Increasingly, people are also exploring CBD (cannabidiol) as part of their wider wellness toolkit.